Guides

 Are exact profit tables needed?

-They are useful, but only when checked against the current build.
-This page focuses on decision logic until final data tables are verified.
+They are useful, but only when you confirm the current in-game values first.
+This page focuses on decision logic until you are ready to trust a full profit table.

 Is farming the best money route?